AlopexTMNT/clearplaterecipes/content/zurich-sytle-meat-saute.md

 2. Take the meat out of the pan and set aside.
 3. Saute the onions.
 4. Add the mushrooms, saute, then add a tbsp of flour and mix well.
-The flour will make the sauce thicker, so use carfully.
+The flour will make the sauce thicker, so use carefully.
 5. Add the white wine and let it boil for a few minutes.
 6. Add cream, boil until the sauce is very creamy.
 7. Add the meat, boil until the meat is warm.
 8. Add parsley, and serve.

-Serve with [Rösti](./roesti.md) or other traditional Swiss dish.
+Serve with [Rösti](/roesti) or other traditional Swiss dish.